 Recently Travel Weekly voted the Riviera Maya the Best Destination in Mexico.
-This post is designed to give you a glimpse into the Riviera Maya, its beauty, its diversity, and why out of thousands of vacation destinations around the world, it should be at the top of your bucket list.
+Over 25 million people visit the Riviera Maya each year.
+Many coming back multiple times.
+This post gives you a glimpse into the Riviera Maya, its beauty, and its diversity.
+And why it is the best destination in Mexico.
+Not only that but why out of thousands of vacation destinations around the world, it should be at the top of your bucket list.

 The Riviera Maya in Mexico runs along the Caribbean coastline for over 100 km south of Cancun to south of Tulum.
 Although it was first occupied by pre Mayan cultures in 3000 BC, it was only sparsely populated until the late 20th century when it quickly became Mexico's #1 vacation getaway.
 Now it welcomes over 25 million visitors a year from around the globe.

-So how do you get there?
-Cancun International Airport in 2018 had over 25 million passengers.
+So how do you get to the best destination in Mexico?
+It's pretty simple.
+You fly into Cancun International Airport.
 Located only 45 to 75 minutes from the main centers it is the gateway to the Riviera Maya.
 First opened in 1974 it regularly undergoes modification and expansion and currently has 4 terminals and is serviced by over 50 airlines going direct to over 100 cities the world over.

 In the early 1970's parts of the coast began to develop as tourist destinations: Cancun, Isla Mujeres & Cozumel.
-In the 1980's a building boom transformed Cancun into a major tourist resort following the creation, by the Mexican Government, of a master development plan.
-While Cancun and Playa Del Carmen developed into bustling tourist cities, development along the southern section has a less urban feel, interspersed with areas of little development with small pueblos and the natural beauty of the Caribbean coastline on one side and the tropical jungle on the other.
+In the 1980's a building boom transformed Cancun into a major tourist resort.
+Cancun and Playa Del Carmen quickly developed into bustling tourist cities.
+However, development along the southern section has a less urban feel.
+The jungle is interspersed with small pueblos, and periodic resorts.
+With the natural beauty of the Caribbean coastline on one side and the tropical jungle on the other.

-Additional benefits that help make it one of the worlds go to destinations includes the infrastructure that has been developed by the Mexican Government including its highway and road network allowing easy travel up and down the coastline, modern facilities, water treatment, and its visitor friendly atmosphere.
+Additional benefits that help make it one of the worlds go to destinations includes the infrastructure that has been developed by the Mexican Government.
+This includes its highway and road network, modern facilities, water treatment, and its visitor friendly atmosphere.

 With over 100 km’s of coastline broken up by numerous coves and bays the Riviera Maya has kilometers and kilometers of white sand beaches, interspersed with wild, largely unexplored rocky outcrops that separate the numerous bays and coves.

-From Playa Del Carmen, Akumal, and down to Tulum there are beaches ranging from the popular spots full of amenities to unique and off the beaten track gems.
+From Playa Del Carmen, Akumal, and down to Tulum there are popular beaches full of amenities.
+And there are also the off the beaten track gems.
 All framed between wild tropical jungle on the one side, and warm Caribbean ocean on the other.